MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 1. Open your Edge browser.
 2. In the upper-right corner, select the **ellipsis** (...), and then select **Settings** > **Site permissions** > **Pop-ups and redirects**.
 3. Toggle **Pop-ups and redirects** off for blocking pop-ups, or toggle on to allow pop-ups on your device.
+4. After you enable pop-ups, refresh your browser.

 #### Google Chrome
 1. Open your Chrome browser.
 2. Navigate to a page where pop-ups are blocked.
 3. In the address bar, select **Pop-up blocked**.
 4. Select the link for the pop-up you want to see.
+5. After you enable pop-ups, refresh your browser.

 > [!NOTE]
 > To always see pop-ups for the site, select **Always allow pop-ups and redirects from [site]** and then select **Done**.